Creating and Running a PHPixie Project on macOS with ServBay

 https://servbay-phpixie-test.local/home/memcached

-to write a key-value pair to Memcached, read it back, and display the value. - Test Redis: Visit
+to write a key-value pair to Memcached, read it back, and display the result. - Test Redis: Visit

 https://servbay-phpixie-test.local/home/redis

-Make sure the Memcached and Redis services are running in ServBay.
+Ensure that ServBay's Memcached and Redis services are running.

 Summary

-With these steps, you've successfully set up, configured, and run a PHPixie project locally on macOS using ServBay.
-You've learned how to create a new project using Composer, configure the web server with ServBay's Websites feature, set up essential database and cache integrations, and verify that everything works.
+By following the steps above, you've successfully created, configured, and run a PHPixie project in your local macOS environment using ServBay.
+You learned how to use Composer to create your project, configure the web server with ServBay's Websites feature, set up basic database and cache integration, and verify these features work as expected.

-ServBay's integrated stack greatly simplifies PHP web development on macOS—letting you focus on writing code instead of spending time setting up your environment.
-We hope this guide helps you get started quickly with PHPixie for your next web project!
+ServBay's integrated environment dramatically simplifies the setup process for PHP development, allowing you to focus on coding.
+We hope this guide helps you quickly start using PHPixie for your next web project!